Wednesday, July 17, 2019

 MORAL LESSONS

 We can deduce from this incident is that God is sorely displeased by our deliberate acts of omission.
 When we appreciate that a particular act or omission is sinful, we should expect God's punishment for the dereliction of duty unless we repent and do things right.
-Of course we are saved by grace and not works but God has His expectations and standards in dealing with His covenant people.
+Of course we are saved by grace alone and not by works but God has His expectations and divine standards for dealing with His covenant people.

 The Bible says in Romans 14:23 that whatever is not [done] from faith is sin.
 Moses should have done better than neglect a duty that he knew was based on God's express command.